Premsai8991/Color-Based-Image-Retrieval-using-MATLAB/README.md

 - colorImageRetrievalGUIClear.m: Main script to launch the GUI.
 - loadDataset.m: Loads and processes the dataset by calculating histograms and RGB averages.
 - TestRGBModel.m: Script to calculate RGB histograms for individual images.
-- Folder: dataset - Contains the images used for matching.
+- dataset: Contains the images used for matching

 ## Output
 The GUI displays: